chocolatey/docs/input/en-us/general/faqs.md

 <a id="markdown-i-have-other-security-questions" name="i-have-other-security-questions"></a>
 ### I have other security questions
-Please see [[security|Security]].
+Please see [security](./security).
 Please reach out to us if you cannot find answers to what you are looking for.